Irish Bacon and Cabbage

 oil and sear off ribs for two minutes per side.
 Remove from pan.

-In the same pot, add vegetables and chipotles and sauté for 5 minutes, over
+In the same pot, add vegetables and chipotles and sauté for 5 minutes,

-in oven.
-Braise for 1 to 11/2 hours or until very tender.
-Remove from oven.
+cover and place in oven.
+Braise for 1 to 11/2 hours or until very

 Take out the ribs and put on a plate.
-Strain cooking liquid and discard vegetables.
+Strain cooking liquid and discard

-Reduce braising liquid over medium-high heat until reduced by half.
-Add the
+vegetables.
+Reduce braising liquid over medium-high heat until reduced

-ribs back in and heat through.
+by half.
+Add the ribs back in and heat through.
 Serve.

 Top